polhek/date-time-picker/README.md

 ## Breaking Changes

--   Version 20.x.x >= no longer supports ng 19.
-If you need ng 19 support, stick with version 19.x.x.
+-   Version 20.x.x is the official release for Angular 20 and it also supports Angular 19.
 -   Version 19.x.x >= no longer supports ng 18.
 If you need ng 18 support, stick with version 18.x.x.
 -   Version 18.x.x >= no longer supports ng 17.
 If you need ng 17 support, stick with version 17.x.x.
 -   Version 17.x.x >= no longer supports ng 16 - 13.
 If you need ng 16-13 support, stick with version 16.x.x.